pithymaxim/teaching/data/lalonde/readme.md

+# LaLonde NSW data

+This page contains data from the National Supported Work Demonstration and the PSID.
+Write-up of the NSW is [here](https://www.mdrc.org/work/publications/summary-and-findings-national-supported-work-demonstration).

 # nsw_experiment.dta

 A data frame with 445 observations, corresponding to 185 treated and 260 control subjects, and 10 variables.
 The treatment assignment indicator is the first variable of the data frame: treatment (1 = treated; 0 = control).
 The next 7 columns are the covariates: